A guide to makers' shops and galleries

 When you drop off your goods, you should take a transfer sheet.
 This is simply a list of your items that the shop should sign so that everyone is clear about what is being left there.
 It will also help you later on when you need to work out what has been sold.

 Each shop has a different labelling and reporting system but generally you have to label all your items with your name or a code and the price.
-Bear in mind you have ‘overheads’ selling in this shop i.e. the rent and commission, so your pricing may need to be higher than usual.
+Not many of these shops use barcodes!
+Bear in mind you have ‘overheads’ selling in this shop i.e. the rent and commission, so your pricing may need to be higher than that of your market stall or on your website.

 If it is a well organised shop, they will send you an itemised list of what you sold.
 But some shops cannot do this, and just send you totals, which is not that helpful for stocktaking.
 This is why you may need to go back to the shop every few weeks to check on stock levels and replenish.
 Some shops are fairly relaxed about restocking but others want you to make an appointment.
 If the shop has a stockroom, they may allocate you an area which makes the process easier, but a lot of shops don’t have space.

 It is possible your items will get lost, stolen or damaged.
-Generally these shops will not insure your stock so think about if you want your own insurance.
+Generally these shops will not insure your stock so think if you want your own product insurance.